ThirumuruganS8/farmtech/README.md

 ### Weather Data
 Historical weather information for each of the 54 Tamilnadu countries was pulled from the World Bank Climate Change Knowledge Portal.
 These datasets contained monthly aggregations of  the actual recorded temperature and rainfall levels in each country, for a period of 120 years from 1901 to 2021 respectively.
 We then combined all of these separate datasets together through a series of preprocessing steps.
 The code used to perform this data preprocessing can be found in the notebooks folder.

-The cleaned and consolidated datasets can also be found in the data folder under africa_rainfall_cleaned.csv and africa_temp_cleaned.csv respectively.
+The cleaned and consolidated datasets can also be found in the data folder under India_rainfall_cleaned.csv and India_temp_cleaned.csv respectively.

 ### Crop Data
 Data on the ideal conditions to grow certain crops was not readily attainable.
 Hence, we curated our own crop attributes dataset through research by reading through pages from the Food and Agriculture Organization of the United Nation.
 We also referenced the Crop Recommendation Dataset hosted on Kaggle.